dovecot/documentation/source/settings/core.rst

 .. dovecot_core:setting:: listen
    :default: \*, \:\:
-   :values: @ip_addresses
+   :values: @boollist

-   A comma-separated list of IP addresses or hostnames on which external network connections will be handled.
+   A list of IP addresses or hostnames on which external network connections will be handled.

    ``*`` listens at all IPv4 interfaces, and ``::`` listens at all IPv6